When you buy through our links, we may earn an affiliate commission. Learn more »

 This is the latest innovation of Blendtec: Wildside flow jar.
 It has the fifth side (+) and an additional two interior ridges.
 These seams further obstruct the blending pattern so that your blends can finish faster and result in a more delicious punch.

 There is only one factor to consider if you ACTUALLY need this.
 Do you like smoothies?
 If your answer is yes, then you should totally get this.
 It’s a travel cup for you to bring and a jar for your blender.
 You can directly blend with your cup.
-In other words, less cleanup!
+In other words, more minor cleanup!

 This is the classic jar of Blendtec.
 Surprisingly they didn’t write it off yet.
 Blendtec claims that having four sides work better than round containers.